tensorflow/tensorflow/tensorflow/contrib/eager/python/examples/revnet/README.md

   - `config`: RevNet configuration.
   - `use_defun`: Use `tfe.defun` to boost performance.

-- To train a model with estimators in graph-mode, run
+- To train a model with estimators in graph execution, run

 ```bash
 python main_estimator.py --data_dir ${PWD}/cifar
 ```
+To ensure our code works properly when using the Keras model in an estimator, `tf-nightly` or `tf-nightly-gpu` is highly recommended as of August 2018.

 - Optional arguments for `main.py` include
   - `model_dir`: Directory to store eventfiles and checkpoints.